Terumi Tanaka

 Terumi Tanaka (田中 煕巳, Tanaka Terumi) is a Japanese anti-nuclear and anti-war activist and former professor.
 He is a hibakusha, a survivor of the atomic bombing of Nagasaki, and is the secretary general of Nihon Hidankyo, a Japan-wide organisation of atomic and hydrogen bomb sufferers.
 He lives in Niiza, Saitama.

+On October 11, 2024, the Japan Confederation of A- and H-Bomb Sufferers Organizations (Nihon Hidankyo), which he represents, was awarded the Nobel Peace Prize.

 Early life

 He was born on 29 April 1932 in Manchuria in China, which was then under Japanese occupation as the puppet state of Manchukuo.
 He later moved to Nagasaki.

 Atomic bombing of Nagasaki

 Tanaka was 13 years old when Nagasaki was bombed, and his home was around 3.2 kilometres from the hypocenter.
 He was blown through several panes of glass but did not suffer major injuries.
 He lost his grandfather, two uncles, an aunt, and a cousin in the bombing.
 He personally cremated his aunt in a nearby field after she died several days after the bombing.